en

 Haganai

-This Anime talks about high school students lacking social skills who decide to create a club for people like them, the Neighbors Club, to train how to make friends.
-They will encounter different adventures while practicing their social skills.
+This Anime depicts high school students lacking social skills who decide to create a club for people like them, the Neighbors Club, to practice making friends.
+They will encounter various adventures while honing their social skills.

 Nagoya Station